Compliance consists of ensuring that a company complies with the laws in force governing the way in which it conducts

 Within this context, Dexia seeks to take all necessary measures to prevent corruption in all its activities and throughout the Group’s scope, including the development of a code of conduct.

 This code of conduct reinforces the monitoring systems in place and should be read in conjunction with other Group policies (such as the Group's code of ethics and professional conduct, the compliance charter, the policy on gifts, favours or invitations, and so on).

-As an investment services provider, Dexia has implemented measures to manage the risks of market abuse.
+As an issuer of financial instruments and having regard to its activities, Dexia has implemented measures to manage the risks of market abuse.
 The aim of the system put in place is to prevent, detect and, if necessary, declare to the competent authorities any suspicious behaviour relating to:

-The Group entities concerned have implemented policies to prevent market abuse, as well as dedicated training to raise awareness among the managers or staff members concerned.
+The Group entities concerned have implemented policies to prevent market abuse, as well as dedicated training to raise awareness among the managers and staff members concerned.
 The establishment of lists of insiders and Chinese walls are part of this prevention effort.
 These measures are taken in relation to financial instruments issued by Dexia, but also with other issuers for which Dexia and/or its staff members may have inside information.

 Dexia undertakes to respect the proper functioning of the markets on which it operates, and the internal rules and procedures of those markets and other trading platforms.
 Dexia undertakes not to intervene in transactions that may contravene laws and regulations.

-Dexia is committed to ensuring that market operators demonstrate professionalism and integrity vis-à-vis financial intermediaries and counterparties and has developed policies and procedures to that end.
-Indeed, Dexia has implemented a code of conduct for trading rooms, policies and procedures which define the conditions under which market operators can operate on the markets or enter into relationships with other financial counterparties.
+Dexia is committed to ensuring that market operators demonstrate professionalism and integrity vis-à-vis intermediaries and counterparties and has developed policies and procedures to that end.
+Indeed, Dexia has implemented a code of conduct for trading rooms, policies and procedures which define the conditions under which market operators can operate on the markets or enter into relationships with other counterparties.

 Compliance ensures that regulatory changes within its areas of competence are regularly updated.

-Dexia is likely to be confronted with conflict of interest situations which may arise when providing services to financial counterparties.
+Dexia is likely to be confronted with conflict of interest situations.